Substances and Particles F-K

 - TNG: "Pen Pals" - Traces of illium 629 are found on the planet Drema IV, leading to the discovery of unusual dilithium deposits in the planet's mantle.
 The dilithium transforms the planet's geological heat into mechanical stress, resulting in significant tectonic instabilities that nearly destroy the planet.
 The geological instabilities are neutralized by the use of resonator probes launched from orbit.

 - TNG: "Ethics" - Used by Dr. Crusher in an attempt to resuscitate Lt.
 Worf when he suffers an multiple organ failure during spine-transplant-surgery.

 - TNG, DS9, VOY: many episodes - Inaprovaline is used either as a cardiostimulant or as a neural stimulant.

 Origin unknown.
 When mixed with cabrodine, becomes explosive.

 - DS9: "In the Hands of the Prophets" - Used by Neela to destroy Keiko's schoolroom.

 Artificially generated by aliens.
 A radiation pulse to disrupt shieldings.
-A quick search of the internet reveals that this "Interferometric" concept is real, although how it matches up to it's use in Trek is questionable.
-Interferometric waves are two intersecting waves of light, and interferometry is the study of the effects of these two waves intersecting.
-Supplement (by Bernd): Interferometry is most commonly used for a measurement principle using interference.
+The interferometric concept is real, although how it matches up to its use in Trek is questionable.
+Interferometric waves are two intersecting waves of light.
+Interferometry is a measurement principle based on interference.
 "Interferometric pulse" seems to be just an unnecessarily complicated term for a counter-wave interfering with the shields, actually it needs to be just the same kind of field as generated by the shields themselves.